 This article provides information about how to take advantage of fixed deposit rates in Nigeria.

-Guidelines to invest in Fixed Deposits in Nigeria
+How to Invest in Fixed Deposits in Nigeria

 - Need to have a current account with the bank.